• Boundary layer phenomena

 Capillary effects on surfaces may be features such as textured scores on the surface caused by machining processes or surface conditions that have been produced deliberately for aesthetic reasons, e.g. a matt finish.
 Lubricants creep more on rough surfaces than on smooth surfaces.

 Left, smooth surface, right, rough surface.
-Above, polyglycol, below, silicon oil.
+Above, polyglycol, below, silicone oil.

 Time: 1 hr. at 50°C. Surfaces have not been epilamized.